Semi-stable representations as limits of crystalline representations: Proof of Theorem

 \section{Proof of Theorem \ref{thm from conj}}

-In this section, we use Theorem \ref{any l invariant} along with Chenevier's local constancy result and the zig-zag conjecture to compute the reductions of semi-stable representations $V_{k,\sL}$ with weights $k$ in the range $[3, p + 1]$ for $p$ odd.
+In this section, we use Theorem \ref{any l invariant} along with local constancy for the reduction and the zig-zag conjecture to compute the reductions of semi-stable representations $V_{k,\sL}$ with weights $k$ in the range $[3, p + 1]$ for $p$ odd.

 Consider the crystalline representation $V_{k_n, a_n}$, with $(k_n, a_n)$ as in \eqref{kn an}.
 Since $v_p(a_n) = \frac{r}{2}$ for $r = k-2$, for $n$ sufficiently large, the weight $k_n$ is an {\it exceptional} weight with respect to the half-integral slope $0 < v = \frac{r}{2} \leq \frac{p-1}{2}$ in the sense of \cite[Section 1]{Gha}, namely $k_n \equiv 2v+2 \mod (p-1)$, for $n$ large.
-Therefore, we can apply\footnote{The conjecture excludes some weights that are $p$-adically close to some small weights, but these small weights are always strictly larger than $p+1$, so do not interfere with the argument here.} the zig-zag conjecture \cite[Conjecture 1.1]{Gha} to compute the reduction of $V_{k_n, a_n}$ for large $n$.
+Therefore, we can apply Conjecture~\ref{zig-zag-conj} to compute the reduction of $V_{k_n, a_n}$ for large $n$.
 The zig-zag conjecture specifies the reduction in terms of an alternating sequence of irreducible and reducible mod $p$ representations depending on the relative size of a rational parameter $\tau$ with respect to (certain integer shifts of) another integer parameter $t$.

 For $V_{k_n, a_n}$, the formula for $\tau$ (cf. \cite[(1.1)]{Gha}), which we call $\tau_n$, is

 where $v_{-}$ and $v_{+}$ are the largest and the smallest integers, respectively, such that $v_{-} < v < v_{+}$.
 Let us simplify this.
 We first treat the case $\sL \neq \infty$.
 We have